Aliases for RAB11A Gene

 External Ids for RAB11A Gene

 Previous GeneCards Identifiers for RAB11A Gene

 The protein encoded by this gene belongs to the Rab family of the small GTPase superfamily.
 It is associated with both constitutive and regulated secretory pathways, and may be involved in protein transport.
 Two transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, May 2011]

 GeneCards Summary for RAB11A Gene

 RAB11A (RAB11A, Member RAS Oncogene Family) is a Protein Coding gene.
-Diseases associated with RAB11A include charcot-marie-tooth disease, type 4c and microvillus inclusion disease.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Cholesterol and Sphingolipids transport / Recycling to plasma membrane in lung (normal and CF).
+Diseases associated with RAB11A include Charcot-Marie-Tooth Disease, Type 4C and Microvillus Inclusion Disease.
+Among its related pathways are Arf6 downstream pathway and Regulation of CFTR activity (norm and CF).
 GO annotations related to this gene include GTP binding and microtubule binding.
 An important paralog of this gene is RAB39A.

 UniProtKB/Swiss-Prot for RAB11A Gene